View All

 What is the future scope of LLM degree holders?

-After completing the LLM course there are ample opportunities opened in different fields to advance their legal careers.
-They can choose various career paths including higher studies, research, jobs in government organizations, non-profit organizations, corporations, private law firms, etc. Some detailed overviews of the future scope of LLM degree holders are described below.
+After completing the LLM course there are ample opportunities opened in different fields to advance their legal career.
+You can choose various career paths including higher studies, research, jobs in government organizations, non-profit organizations, corporations, private law firms, etc.

 1. Higher Studies: After completion of the LLM course a student can pursue MPhil or Ph.D. in law.
 The doctor of law is also known as LLD.
 The admission to the LLD program is based on different entrance exams such as CLAT, AILET,LSAT etc. It is a research-related study that makes them specialized and highly knowledgeable in a specific area.